Visit Isle Royale National Park, USA

 It is a haven for walkers, kayakers and wildlife enthusiasts.
 The island can be reached by seaplane, or there are seasonal ferry services from Houghton and Copper Harbour on Michigan’s Keweenaw Peninsula, or from Grand Portage in Minnesota.

-Suggested Isle Royale National Park itinerary
+Suggested itineraries featuring Isle Royale National Park

 This sample itinerary will give you an idea of what is possible when you travel in Isle Royale National Park, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.